starcoinorg/sips/sip-21/index.md

 ## Looking ahead

-In the future, we plan to define additional Account Identifier versions to support other forms of identity, such as more compact formats.
+In the future, we plan to define additional Receipt Identifier versions to support other forms of identity, such as more compact formats.
 These would leverage a similar overall structure but would have a different version identifier, preventing naming collisions.

 ### Basic implementation in Rust